- Vitamin metabolism is complex

 With the popularity of Vegan films like The Game Changers on the rise, this is an ideal time to update this BCO1 post about Vegans and Vitamin A.

-One of the fascinating things about genetic research is the opportunity it affords to study the metabolic efficiencies of the human body.
+One of the fascinating things about nutrigenomic research is the opportunity it affords to study the metabolic efficiencies of the human body.

 Many of our “nutritional inputs” have to change form before they’re useful as fuel for our cells, and our genes play an important role in helping to produce the enzymes that break down nutrients into a form the body can use.